 FAQs About Protein Powder for Runners

-What is the best type of protein powder for runners?
+What is the best protein for endurance athletes?

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.